hyrintalion/hyrintalion.github.io/README.md

-# Hello there!
+Hello there!
 My name is Anna.

 Here is my blog for posting that I learned!

-Here is my repo with DL materials https://github.com/hyrintalion/deep_learning_pytorch
+<a href="https://github.com/hyrintalion/deep_learning_pytorch">Here is my repo with DL with PyTorch materials</a>